laconbass/lemmy/README.md

 Perhaps you may have heard of him as the trust-worthy roadie of *[Jimi Hendrix][1]*, the raw base of the 70's space rock powerhouse *[Hawkwind][2]* or, most probably, as the relentless force behind the all-mighty *[Motörhead][3]*.
 If you have not had the distinct pleasure of listening to ripping, mean, and kick-ass rock'n'roll he makes you might want to check it out!
 Meanwhile, forget about the typical web framework development overkill and take Lemmy for a spin!
-It could be your project's ace of spades!
+It could be your rocking ace of spades!

 ### Purpose